garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Function as a Service (FaaS).md

 ## How does it work?
 Using the [[Function as a Service (FaaS)]] delivery model, users aren't responsible for maintaining application servers.
 They're externally hosted by the cloud provider who manages the servers.

-Users can run backend code while the
+Users can run backend code while the provider secures & allocates the application resources needed for the process

+Developers deploy pieces of code known as functions to be performed on-demand